 - State non-profit association staff and members

-Membership is available to private sector companies and private trade associations through the ITRC Industry Affiliates Program (IAP).
+- Private sector companies and trade associations can join through the ITRC Industry Affiliates Program (IAP).

-Companies and Associations can join the IAP on a calendar year or half-year basis, which allows for their employees to participate in ITRC Project Teams and Programs.
+- IAP membership allows your employees to actively participate in ITRC Project Teams and Programs.

 - Board of Advisors